 Our Corporate Governance Guidelines provide a framework for the effective governance of EMC.
 The Guidelines address many areas, including selection criteria for Board members, Lead Director responsibilities, selection and evaluation of the CEO, management succession planning, and assessment of Board performance.

 EMC recognizes that corporate governance is only as strong as the board of directors behind it.
 We are fortunate to have a highly experienced, well-informed, and fully engaged Board.

-We currently have 11 Board members, comprised of two women and nine men.
-Nine Directors are independent as defined in our Categorical Standards of Independence and the listing standards of the New York Stock Exchange.
+We currently have 12 Board members, comprised of one woman and 11 men.
+Ten Directors are independent as defined in our Categorical Standards of Independence and the listing standards of the New York Stock Exchange.
 We require each Board member to stand for election annually, and have adopted a majority vote standard for the election of directors.
-In July 2013, the Board of Directors elected William D. Green to the Board.
-In April 2014, Windle B. Priem did not stand for re-election at our Annual Meeting of Shareholders.
+In January 2015, EMC appointed José E. Almeida and Donald J. Carty to the Board of Directors.
+In February 2015, the independent directors designated William D. Green as the Board’s independent Lead Director.
+Gail Deegan did not stand for re-election at the 2015 Annual Meeting of Shareholders.

 The EMC Board of Directors has established five standing committees: